Energy-Sparks/energy-sparks-data-pipeline/README.md

 ## Buckets and functions

-There are a series of buckets which the files move through during processing - an AWS lambda function is triggered by the addition of a file to a bucket, which then processes the file and moves it onto another bucket which in turn triggers more lambdas where required.
+There are a series of buckets which the files move through during processing.
+An AWS lambda function is triggered by the addition of a file to a bucket, which then processes the file and moves it onto another bucket which in turn triggers more lambdas where required.